 St. Louis Blues

 Analysis: I love, love the forward depth of the St. Louis Blues.
-They might not have any players who are going to finish in the top 10 scoring in the league, but 1 through 9 of their forward group is fantastic.
-There is not one weak link among them.
-Look for Robert Thoms to continue his ascension to the best Blues forward.
-Their defence and goaltending is their weak point.
-It’s not too weak, but it holds them back when they go up against the best teams like the Avalanche.
-They are still considered an upper tier playoff team with a fighting chance at the Stanley Cup.
+They might not have any players who are going to finish in the top 10 scoring in the league, but 1 through 9 of their forward group is fantastic, which made it so surprising that they missed the playoffs last year.

 Tampa Bay Lightning